If you are at fault

 Protecting your premium

 You may be in a crash that doesn't involve injuries or costly vehicle damage.
 If you are at fault, it might make financial sense to repay the cost of your claim to ICBC.
+To find out more about repaying a claim, talk to your adjuster or contact us.

 The registered owner of a vehicle is responsible—legally liable—for the vehicle's operation.
 If your vehicle is involved in an at-fault crash, even if someone else was driving your car at the time, the claim record may affect your policy.